XFazze/fabianodencom/README.md

 # Fabianoden.com

-Website in rust yew.
+Frontend in rust yew.
 Using tailwindcss cli and docker.

 ## Dev enviroment